 What is gout?

-Gout is a health problem that causes inflamed, painful joints.
-The symptoms are caused by deposits of uric acid crystals at the joints.
+Gout is a type of arthritis that causes inflamed, painful joints.
+The symptoms are caused by deposits of uric acid crystals in the joints.
 Gout used to be associated with kings who overindulged in rich food and wine.
 In truth, anyone can get gout.
 Gout affects more men than women.
-It is often linked with obesity, high blood pressure, high cholesterol , and diabetes.
+It's often linked with obesity, high blood pressure, high cholesterol , and diabetes.

 What causes gout?